Flying Fish Aquatics

 Download PDF of Fall 2018 – Spring 2019 schedule here.

 The Flying Fish Swim Team was founded in 1994 and has grown to include more than 400 members.
 It includes all types of swimmers, from those who are not yet ready for swim meets to those who compete at a national level.
 Our head coach, Pete Caragher, has been with the program since its founding, and the majority of our coaches have been part of the program for 10 years or more.
 They love what they do.

 Why try out?

 The primary goal of tryouts is to determine if a swimmer is ready for the team or if he/she might benefit from a session of swim lessons before joining the team.

 The secondary goal of tryouts is to determine which swim team group is most appropriate for the swimmer.
 There is a place for every swimmer at the Flying Fish.

 Any child who is not currently part of the Flying Fish Swim School or Flying Fish Swim Team but is interested in joining the team should try out.

 Swimmers will be asked to swim freestyle and backstroke across a 25-yard pool.
 They also may be asked to demonstrate breaststroke, butterfly, turns, and diving to the best of their ability.

-Tryouts will be held during the month of August (2018) at YWCA Evanston/North Shore’s pool.
+Tryouts are held at YWCA Evanston/North Shore’s pool.